SC-SGS/surviving-sarntal/README.md

 In a very physically correct way they bounce on the mountain.
 You loose health points if you are hit by rocks.
 If the rock is bigger you lose more health points.

-There are also items that can help you.
+There are also items that can help you:
 - Kaiserschmarrn:  you gain health points after eating the delicious Kaiserschmarrn
 - Duck: It makes a fun noise
 - Knife: It helps you avoid the falling rocks